john-khgoh/Samples/README.md

-# sample_sysadmin_scripts
+# Sample sysadmin automation scripts
-Sample of a few automation scripts used
+Sample of a few automation scripts used.
+Usernames and passwords have been censored.